 This material comes in two grades.
 Both are of the same high quality but with different grain features.
 Resin-Ivory™ R grade stock has a grain like ivory.
 As the material is turned in your hand you see grain variation from side grain to flat grain and then back to side grain again just like with real ivory.
 The end grain on Resin-Ivory™ R grade shows a swirl pattern whereas Resin-Ivory+S™ shows the end grain feature of real ivory with the Shreger lines - hence the "+S" designation.
 The Shreger lines form a herringbone or diamond patterning in real ivory and our Resin-Ivory+S™ has this same grain feature.

 The R grade looks like real ivory to most people but folks who have extensive experience with real ivory will be able to tell it is not real ivory.
 With the +S grade - even highly experienced ivory enthusiasts will be hard pressed to discern whether it is real or not.

-The S grade looks so much like real ivory that customs agents are going to think it is real ivory.
-It flouresces purple under a black light so they will be able to discern it from real ivory once they check it.
-The S material is the ultimate in ivory knife handle replication with a non-ivory material.
+We recommend the Resin-Ivory™ R grade for most applications and especially in applications where the end grain is not visible.
+The +S grade looks so much like real ivory that few will be able to tell if it is real or not.
+It does fluoresce under a black light so customs will be able to discern it from real ivory once they check it.
+The +S material is ideal for gun grips and three dimensional projects where the end grain is visible.

 This material is also the best imitation ivory we have scrimshawed.
 There is no squishiness when scriming and there is no bleeding of the ink into unwanted areas as seen on other imitation ivories.
-It works like ivory, polishes like ivory and scrims like ivory!
+It scrims like ivory!
+It also works like ivory with conventional saws and files.